Flat-tailed house gecko

 The flat-tailed house gecko (Hemidactylus platyurus), also known as the frilled house gecko or Asian house gecko, is a species of Gekkonidae native to southeastern and southern Asia.
 The species is sometimes classified under the genus Cosymbotus.

 Description

+These geckos exhibit patagia in the trunk, tail, and femoral region that are employed in gliding.
+Similarly to gliding geckos of the genus Gekko (formerly Ptychozoon), these patagia are derived from expansion of fat in the sides.